TaroEld/BBbuilder/README.md

 - `-modpath <path>`: Set the path to the directory of your mods folder, where newly initialised or extracted mods will be placed by default.
 - `-folders <folder1,[folder2],[...]>`: Comma-separated list **without spaces inbetween** of folders to be included in the editor config files (for example, adding the vanilla game files folder).
 - `-movezip <true|false>`: Whether you'd like to delete the zip after building the mod and copying it to `datapath`.
 You will need to pass either `true` or `false`.
 Default is `false`.
+- `-usesteam <true|false>`: Whether BB should start via Steam.
+If this is set to true, the program will find the steam install location using the registry, and start the game using the steam API.
+Requires Windows.
+Primarly intended to be used with the BB launcher program.

 ### init \<modname\>
 Create a new mod with the name `<modname>`.
 A folder structure is created, providing a light scaffold of folders and files.
 This speeds up the generation of new mods and provides consistency between your creations.